anguyen36clayton/ITExp/Coding/Python/Convert_odt_to_pdf/README.md

 Note: It also keeps the ODT files and moves it into an ODT folder
 Note: The pdfs are created inside the current folder

+Note: The v2 creates usage of multiple processors for a 40% speed increase.
+Note: v2 Also supresses warning messages.
+Note: If it does not work as intended, use the sudo chmod 755 filename.py command on the file.

 Status: Finished

 v0.01: Created python script to convert .odt file to .pdf